loopingz/generator-webda/generators/app/templates/README.md

-# webda-module sample
+# <%= name %>

-This project is a blank project to help you build more Webda module
+This project is a based on the default webda-module project